Chart Color Schemes

 Seaford shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Conversely, professional & technical services have lower representation at 3.5% versus the regional average of 7.3%.
-Many residents commute elsewhere for work.
-Between September 2024 and September 2025, employment levels increased by 3.1%, labour force by 3.3%, raising unemployment by 0.2 percentage points.
-Greater Adelaide saw employment grow by 3.0% and unemployment fall by 0.1%.
-As of 25-November, South Australia's employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%, outpacing the national average of 4.3%.
-National employment forecasts suggest a 6.6% growth over five years and 13.7% over ten years.
-Applying these projections to Seaford's employment mix indicates local employment should increase by 6.4% in five years and 13.3% in ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, professional & technical services show lower representation at 3.5%, compared to the regional average of 7.3%.
+Many Seaford residents commute elsewhere for work, as indicated by the count of Census working population relative to local population.
+Between September 2024 and September 2025, employment levels in Seaford increased by 3.0% while labour force grew by 3.2%, causing unemployment rate to rise by 0.2 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, and a decrease in unemployment rate by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Seaford's employment mix indicates local employment should increase by 6.4% over five years and 13.3% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment